 The evil Zeed Terrorist Organization have kidnapped young students who belong to the clan of ninja master Joe Musashi.
 Joe must battle through a number of levels dodging gunshots and flying swords in order rescue his students.

 The controls are very basic.
 You can walk, crouch, jump and attack.
 Depending on your proximity to the enemy will determine if your throw a shuriken or kick.
 There is only one movement speed, but you can jump into the background and back into the foreground to evade enemies and save your students.
-You have an unlimited supply of shuriken and when you rescue certain hostages, your they are replaced by a gun.
+You have an unlimited supply of shuriken and when you rescue certain hostages, they are replaced by a gun.
 You can also find a katana to replace your melee attack too.
-If this gets too tough, you can use your ninjitsu attack, but only once per level.
-Depending on the level will determine which type of special attack it is thunderstorm, tornado, or doppelganger.
+If things gets too tough, you can use your ninjitsu attack, but only once per level.
+Your ninjitsu attack changes Depending on the level: thunderstorm, tornado, or doppelganger.

 Although you can harmlessly bump into enemies, this is a one hit kill game.
 If you are killed, the stage begins again minus the hostages that you have saved (if you saved any that is).
 This game has infinite continues and you will simply restart the stage (apparently this does not happen if you run out of lives on the final stage though).

 Each level has a time limit of three minutes.
-You can gain points by finishing the stage quickly, refraining from using your special attacks or melee attacks.
-After each boss, you will fight in a bonus game where from a first-person perspective, you must through shuriken at encroaching enemy ninjas.
+You can gain points by finishing the stage quickly, and refraining from using your special attacks or melee attacks.
+After each boss, you will fight in a bonus game where, from a first-person perspective, you must throw shuriken at encroaching enemy ninjas.
 Winning this bonus round will gain you an extra life.

 How Does It Handle?